Is Witr prayer Wajib (mandatory)?

 (Sayidina) Ali (May Allah be pleased with him) said: The Witr prayer is not obligatory like the prescribed prayers.
 Rather the Messenger of Allah ﷺ established it through (Sunnah).
 He ﷺ said: Allah is Witr (unique) and loves the Witr (odd numbered prayer).
 So perform the Witr prayer.
 O people of the Qur’an.
 In this chapter there are also narrations from Ibn Umar, Ibn Masood and Ibn Abbas (May Allah Most High be pleased with them all).
 The Hadith of Ali is a Hasan narration.
 (Sunan al-Tirmidhi, 453).

 In the narration above, Sayidina Ali (May Allah Most High be pleased with him) says that Witr is not obligatory like the prescribed prayers.
 The initial statement of Sayidina Ali agrees with the Hanafi Madhab.
-Since, we do not consider the Witr prayer to be the same as the five daily prayers.
-It is established as a lesser obligation than the five daily prayers.
-Which is why Hanafis say Witr prayer is Wajib.
-For the obligatory prayers they use the term Fard.
+This is because we do not consider the Witr prayer to be the same as the five daily prayers.
+As such, this prayer is established as a lesser obligation than the five daily prayers.
+Due to this, Hanafis say Witr prayer is Wajib whereas the obligatory prayers are Fardh.

 The Sahabah differed